chandralek/mysql/README.md

   - rating service

-So we need to load that schema into database, Sdo those applications will dectect them and run accordingly.
+So we need to load that schema into database, So those applications will dectect them and run accordingly.

 1. Load the schema for